 - Federal Work-Study – Students work part-time on or off campus.
 Priority for these jobs is based on financial need.
 Money is earned and therefore doesn’t need to be repaid.

 - Student Loans – By far the most common form of educational assistance and also the broadest in scope, student loans must be repaid in full, plus interest.
-That’s why it’s essential to understand the type of loan on offer, its terms and conditions.
-Typically, Federal student loans offer lower interest rates and more lenient repayment options e.g., income-based repayment schedules, and loan forgiveness for certain career choices.
+For this reason, it’s essential to understand the type of loan on offer, its terms and conditions.
+Typically, Federal student loans offer lower interest rates and more lenient repayment options such as income-based repayment schedules, and loan forgiveness for certain career choices.
 Private loans have more stringent application and repayment requirements.
 Interest rates on both Federal and private student loans are fixed for the life of the loan.